wodby/docs/1.0/docs/stacks/solr/index.md

 Solr can be configured via environment variables available listed at https://github.com/wodby/solr

+## Authentication

+- Solr (except when run in Solr Cloud mode) does not have authentication by default but you can add [basic auth](../../apps/domains.md#basic-auth) for the solr admin UI domain
+- ⚠️ Solr in Solr Cloud already provides authentication which conflicts with the domains basic auth, you should **not** enable basic auth for Solr domain if you're running the Solr Cloud mode.
+The default auth username is `solr` and the default randomly generated password can be found on the "App instance > Stack > Solr" page, you can override it by adding a custom `$SOLR_CLOUD_PASSWORD` environment variable to the Solr service

+## Creating solr collections

+You can create new cores via Solr admin UI

 ## Creating solr core

 You can create new cores via Solr admin UI or create it manually from CLI with additional parameters: